 AA Divisional News

-If you file a notice to set cause for trial we are currently setting trials for the April 16 - June 15, 2018 Docket.
+If you file a notice to set cause for trial we are currently setting trials for the October 29 to December 28, 2018 trial period, which is the last docket of 2018.

 E-service to the Court